We’re expanding!

 Matthew’s Talks are named in memory of, and supported by, the friends and family of Matthew McFadden.
 Matthew was born in Glasgow on 17th January, 1982 before moving to London aged ten, where he stayed for the rest of his life.
 Matthew loved reading, devouring everything from Terry Pratchett's wackiest novels to multi-volume historical tomes.
 His deep love of books provided the bedrock for his fierce moral strength and his innate sense of other people's worth and dignity.
 He also loved conversation and was completely at ease talking to people from all walks of life, all beliefs and backgrounds.

 At each of the events to which he lends his name, 25 free copies of the author’s book are distributed for free.
 Selfies are taken, books are signed, plates of biscuits and philosophical questions are shared.
-Our second season was every bit as phenomenal and impactful as the authors Anne Sebba and Hugh Aldersey-Williams (again!) gave talks and poet and artist Ruthie Collins led a creative workshop.
-Now, our third Matthew’s Talks season is set to launch.
-Stay tuned for the truly exciting details.
+Our subsequent seasons have been every bit as phenomenal and impactful as the first, featuring authors including Anne Sebba, Francesca Segal, D.J.
+Taylor and more.
+If you are an author and would like to speak at a Bookbanks location, or run a workshop, Emily would love to here from you - please drop her a line.

 It costs Bookbanks £300 to deliver each of these Matthew’s Talks.
 Could you contribute towards the cost of these transformative quarterly events?
 Every donation - big or small, one-off or regular - makes a huge difference.
 Thank you.